ulises-jimenez07/gcp_mlops/README.md

 - Run the setup commands in step 3 to create the BigQuery table

 ### Model Deployment Fails

+**"Model server never became ready" Error:**
+- This occurs when there's a version mismatch between training and serving containers
+- **Critical:** All components must use the same scikit-learn version (1.3.2) to match the serving container
+- The fix includes:
+  1. Pinning `scikit-learn==1.3.2` in all training/evaluation components
+  2. Using the matching Vertex AI pre-built container `sklearn-cpu.1-3:latest`
+  3. Properly structuring model artifacts with `model.joblib` in GCS
+  4. Using `Model.upload()` instead of `upload_scikit_learn_model_file()`

+**Other deployment issues:**
 - Verify Vertex AI API is enabled
 - Check that your service account has necessary permissions
 - Ensure the model was successfully registered